 As easy as that, Clockify can be your ally in estimating your employee FTE for your specific needs.

-Apart from time tracking, Clockify offers other solutions such as:
+Apart from time tracking, Clockify comes with multiple plans packed with additional handy features, such as: